-&lt;sup>1 Under the policy for 2022-23.
+Under the policy for 2022-23.
 It is for the linked secondary school to decide whether to give priority in its admissions policy.
 That can change from one year to the next, following public consultation.

-Appeals can be submitted sooner than this but appellants must be allowed 20 school days to prepare a written case if they wish.
+&lt;sup>2 Appeals can be submitted sooner but appellants must have 20 school days to prepare a written case if they wish.